-ITOCHU respects the autonomy of listed subsidiaries, ITOCHU Techno-Solutions Corporation, ITOCHU ENEX CO., LTD., ITOCHU-SHOKUHIN Co., Ltd., CONEXIO Corporation, C.I.
-TAKIRON Corporation and Prima Meat Packers, Ltd., and prohibits any acts that contradict the principle of shareholder equality (ITOCHU has not entered into any governance related agreements with these listed subsidiaries).
+As of June 23, 2023, ITOCHU's listed subsidiaries are ITOCHU Techno-Solutions Corporation, ITOCHU ENEX CO., LTD., ITOCHU-SHOKUHIN Co., Ltd., C.I.
+TAKIRON Corporation and Prima Meat Packers, Ltd., and ITOCHU respects the autonomy of these listed subsidiaries and prohibits any acts that contradict the principle of shareholder equality (ITOCHU has not entered into any governance related agreements with these listed subsidiaries).
 In particular, with the recognition that there is a potential conflict of interest between ITOCHU and the minority shareholders of these listed subsidiaries and in order to secure the independent decision-making of these listed subsidiaries, we request these listed subsidiaries to set up the governance structure under which functions of their independent Outside Directors are well assured.

-During their ordinary general meetings of shareholders in 2022, each of the above-mentioned subsidiaries had established and maintained an effective governance system, including the ratio of Outside Directors and the establishment of an independent advisory committee to the Board of Directors, and/or special committees to evaluate and discuss about the important transactions and actions, which may have a conflict with the controlling shareholder.
+Each of the above-mentioned subsidiaries had established and maintained an effective governance system, including the ratio of Outside Directors and the establishment of an independent advisory committee to the Board of Directors, and/or special committees to evaluate and discuss about the important transactions and actions, which may have a conflict with the controlling shareholder.
 ITOCHU will continue to encourage listed subsidiaries to further improve their governance structure, taking into account the amendments to the Corporate Governance Code issued by the Tokyo Stock Exchange.
 In addition, while seeking synergies by strengthening cooperation with each listed subsidiary, in conducting of transactions with each listed subsidiary, fair and appropriate terms and conditions are determined by taking into account market prices, etc., on the premise of pursuing economic rationality with each other.
+Further, ITOCHU fully respects the decision of the advisory committee to the board of directors, which has the function of nomination, in exercising voting rights regarding the selection or removal of independent directors or nomination process of independent directors of our listed subsidiaries.